-- A. "Job Skill Training" means training to: - (1) Improve an employee's performance in the position in which he is currently employed; and - (2) Prepare an employee to move laterally in the same or closely related class of position. - B. "Promotional Training" means that training which prepares an employee to perform with adequate efficiency the basic task of a class series within which he is being trained. - C. "Employee Development" means that type of training offered an employee to broaden his background and perspectives in his own or closely related occupational areas.
+- A. "Job Skill Training" means training to: - (1) Improve an employee's performance in the position in which he is current employed; and - (3) Prepare an employee to move laterally in the same or a closely related class of position. - B. "Promotional Training" means that training which prepares an employee to perform with adequate efficiency the basic task of a class series within which he is being trained. - C. "Employee Development" means that type of training offered an employee to broaden his background and perspectives in his own or closely related occupational areas.

-X.4 COVERAGE.
+IX.4 COVERAGE.

-In keeping with the intent of Commonwealth of the Northern Mariana Islands Public Law 1-9, as amended, major training emphasis will be geared to developing a systematic and balanced program to meet the needs in the professional, managerial, technical, vocational, educational, and training areas.
+Major training emphasis will be geared to developing a systematic and balanced program to meet the needs in the professional, managerial, technical, educational and training areas.

-- A. The government in that implementation of its training policy, intends that the Personnel Office plan, fund, schedule, conduct and evaluate all training in these areas:
+- A. The government in the implementation of its training policy, intends that the Personnel Office plan, fund, schedule, conduct and evaluate all training in these areas:

-- Supervisory, Executive and Managerial;
+- Supervisory, Executive and Managerial; and

-- Secretarial and Clerical; and

-- Basic Communications.
+Basic Communications

-In addition, the government intends that the departments plan, fund, schedule, conduct, evaluate and report to the Personnel Office all training of a specialized nature particularly related to their respective functions.
+In addition, the government intends that the Chief Judge plan, fund, schedule, conduct, evaluate and report to the Personnel Office all training of a specialized nature particularly related to the Judicial Branch.

 B. Orientation.
-When an employee enters a new position, a period of ninety (90) days will be given the supervisor in which to conduct an orientation for the new employee in the policies, procedures, rules and regulations which are specific to him and to the performance of his job.
-At the end of the initial 90-day period, a report on completion of such training will be submitted to the Personnel Office, bearing both the signature of the employee and the supervisor.
+When an employee enters a new position, a period of ninety (90) days will be given the supervisor in which to conduct an orientation for the new employee in the policies, procedres, rules and regulations which are specific to him and to the performance of his job.
+At the end of the initial 90-day period, a report on completion of such training will be submitted to the Personnel Officer, through the Chief Judge, bearing both the signature of the employee and the supervisor.

-The report should contain the sequence, content, and duration of training sessions undertaken during the initial 90-day period.
-This 90-day period may be extended, provided that a supervisor submits the reasons for extension, in writing, for the approval of the department director, for inclusion in the employee's Official Personnel Folder.
+The report should contain the sequence, content and duration of training sessions undertaken during the initial 90-day period.
+This 90-day period may be extended, provided that a supervisor submits the reasons for extension, in writing, for the approval of the Chief Judge, for inclusion in the employee's Official Personnel Folder.

-As part of the induction process, the Personnel Officer or his designee will indoctrinate each new employee entering the Personnel Service through his office concerning:
+As part of the induction process, the Personnel Officer or his designee will indoctrinate each new employee entering the Personnel Service of the Judicial Branch through his office concerning:

-- the employee's identification with his work situations; - formation of favorable attitudes and the goals of the employee with those of the government; and - Commonwealth of the Northern Mariana Islands Government policies and objectives, organization structure, and functions;
+- The employee's identification with his work situations; - Formulation of favorable attitudes and goals of the employee with those of the Judicial Branch; and - Judical Branch policies and objectives, organizational structure, and functions.